glzrygt/remote-sensing-projects/HW3_Wildfire_Assessment/HW3_Wildfire_Assessment/README.md

+> 📄 This report was submitted as coursework for the GMT441 course at Hacettepe University.
+> The content represents the author's individual academic work.
+Please do not reuse without citation.
 # HW3 – Wildfire Damage Assessment in Attica, Greece

 This project was conducted as part of the GMT441 "Applications of Remote Sensing" course at Hacettepe University.